James Anderson (American actor): Career

 After leaving Alabama for Los Angeles, Anderson trained under Max Reinhardt for six months.
 While there, he starred in the play Zero Hour, written by George Sklar and Albert Maltz.
 Weeks after starring in the play, in November 1940, Anderson signed a contract with Warner Bros.

 He made more than 120 appearances, mostly in television and several films between 1941 and 1969.
 He made three guest appearances on Perry Mason, including the role of murder victim Frank Anderson in the 1958 episode, "The Case of the Pint-Sized Client," and murder victim Stanley Piper in the 1960 episode, "The Case of the Ill-Fated Faker."
 He appeared in a number of westerns throughout his career, often playing a gun-for-hire or outlaw...including "Sanctuary at Crystal Springs", the controversial 1963 episode of the ABC/Warner Brothers western series The Dakotas, that led to the series' cancellation, where he played the main antagonist..
 He also appeared on Gunsmoke in 1963, playing an outlaw named "Harmon" in S12E7's "The Wrong Man".
 That same year he guest starred on Alfred Hitchcock Presents in the 1963 episode "Last Seen Wearing Blue Jeans" (S1E28).

 Personal life

 Anderson was taken to the UCLA Medical Center with a serious injury - a skull fracture - in the summer of 1956.
 The hospital reported the injury to the police, but newspapers at the time reported that Anderson couldn't be questioned due to the severity of his injury.
+He was known to be an alcoholic who was "difficult" on the set and sometimes would not show up for work at all.
+Before he was cast in To Kill a Mockingbird, the film's director, Robert Mulligan, made him promise to stay sober while filming and not to cause any problems on the set.
+Anderson agreed.